evamh/Card-Match-Game/README.md

 # Card Match Game - match the cards together!

-For my final project, I recereated the classic card-match game.
-This is a memory game where the player is presented with an even number of cards face down, and have to flip them over two at a time in order to try and pair them together.
+For my final project, I recreated the classic card-match game.
+This is a memory game where the player is presented with an even number of cards face down, and has to flip them over two at a time in order to try and pair them together.
 If the two cards match, they get cleared.
 If they don't match, they are flipped over again.
-The game is over once all the cards are cleared!
+The game is over either once all the cards are cleared, or if time runs out!

 I recreated this game using openFrameworks and gave it a fruit theme.
 The aim of the game is to match all the fruits together!